Ginafenn/Programming-for-Data-Analysis-Asignments/README.md

  # Project :

  The real world phenomenon data set I have choosen is the Titanic data set.
  I will be using 4 variables to investigate their likely distrubtions and how they relate to each other.
+ A simulated data set is created and a camparsion is made between both data sets